adonisjs/v5-docs/content/api/database/raw-query-builder.md

 The raw query builder allows you execute queries from a SQL string.
 Even though you are directly executing raw SQL strings, you can still keep your queries safe from SQL injection by using placeholders for values.

-## Execute query
+## Executing query
 Following is an example of executing query from a SQL string.

 :::note
-In case of raw queries, the underlying driver return value is forwarded as it is.
+When executing raw queries, the results from the underlying driver are return as it is.
 :::

 ```ts